CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 to the card that was played last, but beware, some cards may have some unintended side effects!

-Comments:<br>
-Throughout the code and documentation, we use player and user interchangeably.
-Once you've entered the gameplay itself, feel free to maximize the program window.
-In the event that the cards you draw are extremely unlucky, this prevents the cards from becoming hidden behind the action buttons beside your hand.
-Other screens/windows will be compatible with the original screen size when the program is run.
+Note: Throughout the code and documentation, we use player and user interchangeably.

 ## How To Run The Game